 2 charged in trafficking of minor in Orangeburg County

-SLED’s announcement came on the same day state officials released an annual report showing that human trafficking increased 400% last year in South Carolina.

-According to SLED, both of the Orangeburg County suspects knowingly placed the victim in harm that could have impacted the child’s life.
+BOWMAN, S.C.
+(WIS) - An accused human trafficker is facing additional charges in Orangeburg County.

-Alana Ann Westbury, 32, of Bowman, was charged with trafficking a victim under 18 years old, and three counts of unlawfully placing a child at risk.
+Alana Ann Westbury, 32, of Bowman, was charged a few days ago with trafficking a victim under 18 years old, plus three counts of unlawfully placing a child at risk.

-John Richard Williams, 61, of Bowman, was charged with criminal sexual conduct with a minor under 11 years old and trafficking a victim under 18 years old.
+She is a co-defendant in the case.
+John Richard Williams, 61, of Orangeburg, is charged with criminal sexual conduct with a minor under 11 years old, and trafficking a victim under 18 years old.
+Records indicate Williams is a former deputy with the Orangeburg County Sheriff’s Office.

-The case will be prosecuted by the 1st Circuit Solicitor’s Office.
-Westbury and Williams were booked into the Orangeburg County Detention Center.

-Anyone with information about possible human trafficking related to these individuals is urged to call 803-896-5591.
+Westbury is facing additional charges after having been released on a personal recognizance bond.
+She was charged Friday with intimidation of court officials, jurors, or witnesses.
+As of Friday morning, Westbury was back in custody.

+Williams remains in custody at the Orangeburg County Detention Center after having bond denied.

 Copyright 2023 WRDW/WAGT.
 All rights reserved.